Miss Charm 2023: Pageant

+The pageant was hosted by Karina Ramos, Phương Mai, and Quỳnh Nga.

 Format

-Prior to the final competition, the contestants competed in a preliminary competition, which involved closed-door interviews with the judges and a presentation show where they competed in ao dai, national costume, swimwear and evening gowns and was held in BHD Studio on 13 February, hosted by Karina Ramos.
+Prior to the final competition, the contestants participated in a preliminary competition consisting of closed-door interviews with the judges and a presentation show, during which they competed in the áo dài, national costume, swimwear, and evening gown segments.

-The results of the preliminary competition, which consisted of swimsuit and evening dress competitions, as well as closed interviews, determined the 20 selected semifinalists.
-The winner of Miss BlockCharm will advance to the top 10.
-The top 20 compete in the swimsuit competition and are narrowed down to the top 10 afterward.
-The top 10 competed in an evening gown competition and narrowed down to the top 6 afterward.
-The top 6 competed in a question and answer preliminary round, and the final 3 were chosen.
-The final word piece was brought back, after which Miss Charm 2023 and its two runners-up were announced.
+The results of the preliminary competition, which included the swimwear and evening gown segments as well as the closed-door interviews, determined the twenty semifinalists.
+The winner of Miss BlockCharm automatically advanced to the top 10.
+The top 20 then competed in the swimwear competition, after which the field was narrowed down to 10 contestants.
+The top 10 subsequently competed in the evening gown competition before being reduced to six finalists.

+The top 6 participated in a preliminary question-and-answer round, from which the final three contestants were selected.
+The final statement segment was reintroduced, after which Miss Charm 2023 and the two runners-up were announced.